 After the change is all over, try a fun tickly rhyme!

-Pro-tip: If a song or rhyme has actions, you can sing with actions once before changing your baby’s diaper, without actions during the actual changing, and with actions again once the diaper has been changed.
+Pro-tip: If a song or rhyme has actions, you can sing with actions once before changing your baby’s diaper, once without actions during the actual changing, and once again with actions after the diaper has been changed.